jtc469/GEMV-benchmark/README.md

 There is also a 10 % chance that a rank will skip the computation and immediately return the string `"SKIPPED"`.
-This gives a simple artificial source of load imbalance.
+This gives a simple artificial source of load imbalance, and shows how the total time is dependent on the slowest rank!